Published by Harvest ETFs

 How a Market Maker Works

-Market makers create ETF units by delivering the basket of stocks in the ETF to the ETF provider in exchange for a block of units of the ETF with the same market value.
+Market makers create ETF units by delivering the basket of stocks held by the ETF to the ETF provider in exchange for a block of units of the ETF with the same market value.
 These newly created ETF units can be sold on the stock exchange to investors.
 When the market maker runs out of ETF units because investors have purchased them all, they repeat the process.
 This process works in reverse with redemptions.
 Here, the market maker exchanges ETF units with the ETF provider, for an equivalent basket of stocks that make up the ETF.

 Bid and Ask Prices